ohnoitsyou/automata-weaved/README.md

 Plugin for my Automata framework for controlling a weaved device

+It has basic on/off control of the embedded relay.

 # NOTES

 To use this you will need to add a configuration option in the main automata config.